-Buy-Backs will continue to form an important element within the overall strategy but as previously mentioned it is hoped that with an increase in new developments, less reliance will be required by this scheme and we can become more selective to meet a specific need.
+Buy-backs will continue to form an important element within the overall strategy but as previously mentioned it is hoped that with an increase in new developments, less reliance will be required under this scheme and we can become more selective to meet a specific need.

-See Appendix 1 for a Financial Summary of current & future projects
+6.4 Appendix 1 includes a financial summary of current and future projects.